newrelic/centurion/README.md

 Configuration
 -------------

-Centurion expects to find configuration tasks in the current working directory.
+Centurion expects to find configuration tasks in the current working directory tree.
-Soon it will also support reading configuration from etcd.

 We recommend putting all your configuration for multiple applications into a single repo rather than spreading it around by project.
 This allows a central